Current International R&D Projects

 Universal EEG based measuring and analyzing procedure for market research

 Project Summary: Neuromarketing represents an interesting challenge for the future.
-The main objective was to develop a comfortable, convenient EEG cap that can be used in market research for large test groups.
-In addition, an algorithm during a classification procedure that will detect the meaning of brain activity in different cortex areas was created.
-It could be explained how the exposure to a message made up of images, text, and audio is able to trigger persisting stimuli in the consumer’s mind leading to an interest, preference, and purchase intent for a specific object.
+The main objective was to develop a comfortable, convenient EEG cap to be used in market research for large test groups.
+In addition, an algorithm during a classification procedure that detects the meaning of brain activity in different cortex areas was created.
+We could thereby explain how the exposure to a message made up of images, text, and audio is able to trigger persisting stimuli in the consumer’s mind leading to an interest, preference, and purchase intent for a specific object.
 A training video about the handling and use of the active dry electrodes developed in this project was produced.

 Collaborators/Partners: K&A Brand Research, Röthenbach; Leibniz Research Centre for Working Environment and Human Factors,(IfADo) Dortmund